arindas/proglog/README.md

 ## Changelog

+### v0.3.2 Chapter 3 - Add a segment impl for commit log package
+Segment represents a Log segment with a store file and a index to speed up reads.
+It is the data structure to unify data store and indexes.

+The segment implementation provides the following API:
+- `Append(record *api.Record) (offset uint64, err error)`
+  Appends a new record to this segment.
+Returns the absolute offset of the newly written record along with an error if any.

+- `Read(off uint64) (*api.Record, error)`
+  Reads the record at the given absolute offset.
+Returns the record read along with an error if any.

 ### v0.3.1 Chapter 3 - Add a index impl for commit log package
 Implemented an index containing <segment relative offset, position in store file> entries.
 It is backed by a file on disk, which is mmap()-ed for frequent access.